dataiap/dataiap/day2/README.md

 `matplotlib` is quite powerful, and is intended to emulate matlab's visualization facilities.
 We will give you a basic understanding of how plotting works, which should be enough for a majority of the charts that you will want to create.

+## Plotting Large Datasets

+The dataset that we are working with is fairly large for a single computer, and it can take a long time to process the whole dataset, especially if you will process it repeatedly during the labs.

+Use the sampling technique we discussed in yesterday's lab!
+You can change the sampling frequency (`1000` yesterday) to change the size of the sample.
+Use `100` as a starting point, but realize the graphs we show are with sampling set to `1` (all rows are included).

 ## Introduction

 Visualizations are used to succinctly and visually describe different parts or different interpretations of your data.
 They give the reader, who is not necessarily an expert in the dataset, an intuition of trends or relationships.